 Akrotiri is a village of Santorini with 450 inhabitants, based on the 2001 census.
 It is located at the southwestern tip of the island, 15 km from Fira, the capital of Santorini.
 Administratively, it belongs to the local Akrotiri apartment of the Municipality of Thira.
 During the medieval times (Venetian conquest) it was one of the island’s chests.
 Today, at the top of the hill over which the modern village is built, there is still the Venetian Tower (Goulas), the old one, that is, the castle.
 It became known worldwide thanks to the prehistoric settlement discovered in the excavations, which Spyros Marinatos began systematically in the region in 1967.

 Since then, Akrotiri can be considered as an ongoing excavation project, a must-visit to anyone that interested to discover the prehistory of the island and of course one of the worth visiting Santorini Attractions, in 2017 50 years have been completed since the beginning of the works and it is estimated that only 26% of the settlement’s area has been excavated to the foundations.

 Responsible for the gradual decline and final fall of the Minoan Empire, was the terrible eruption of the volcano of Santorini.
-Often the documentation of these claims uses as an example the Krakatoa explosion in Indonesia (August 7, 1883), which is referred to as the largest volcanic eruption in modern times, while the volcanic eruption of Thera was fourfold.
+Often the documentation of these claims uses as an example of the Krakatoa explosion in Indonesia (August 7, 1883), which is referred to as the largest volcanic eruption in modern times, while the volcanic eruption of Thera was fourfold.